eliocpereira95/An-Actual-vs-Predicted-Fancy-Plotter-hued-with-LCZ-Classes/README.md

 The modules found in this project allow one to create an actual-vs-predicted plot using [seaborn](https://seaborn.pydata.org/) and [LaTeX](https://www.latex-project.org/).
-Furthermore, they allow one to print the regression scores on the plot and add a hue the markers according to a [QGIS](https://www.qgis.org/) palette for the Local Climate Zone (LCZ) variable.
+Furthermore, they allow one to print the regression scores on the plot and add a hue to the markers according to a [QGIS](https://www.qgis.org/) palette for the Local Climate Zone (LCZ) variable.

 ## Installation